nansencenter/NERSC-HYCOM-CICE/doc/ESMF_preparation.md

         &     phase=1,
         &     rc=rc)

+In short; When the hycom model components initialize routine (signalled by argument ESMF_METHOD_INITIALIZE) is called, the HYCOM_Init routine will be called, when the hycom model components run routine (signaled by argument ESMF_METHOD_RUN) is called, the HYCOM_Run routine will be called, etc. etc ..
 These routines are located in mod_hycom.F.

-For CICE, the following routines are called
+For CICE, the corresponding setup is as follows

     call ESMF_GridCompSetEntryPoint(comp, ESMF_METHOD_INITIALIZE, &
       ice_init_esmf, phase=1, rc=rc)